2024 Ford Mustang vs. 2024 Chevrolet Camaro

 Power

 You’re buying a Camaro or Mustang for the power and fun.
-These are pony cars after all!
+These are pony cars, after all!

 If you’re looking for power, we’ll skip the V6 and look straight at the V8.
 For the Camaro, there are two V8 engine options.
 The first option is a basic V8 that will net you 455 horsepower and 455 lb-ft of torque.
 There’s also an optional supercharged V8 engine in the ZL1 trim that generates 650 horsepower and 650 lb-ft of torque.
 If you’re truly wanting a strictly performance-focused machine, this is the option you’re looking for.
 It will take you from 0 to 60 mph in about 3.5 seconds…but also costs upwards of $63,000 out of your bank account.

 The Mustang offers two different V8 engine options as well.
-The first of which is a 5.0-liter V8 with 480 horsepower.
+The first is a 5.0-liter V8 with 480 horsepower.
 If you have the need for speed, the most obvious choice would have to be the supercharged 5.0-liter V8 with 500 horsepower and 415 lb-ft of torque.
 This, of course, is not nearly as powerful as the Camaro’s supercharged V8.

 Driving